 Much ink has been spilled, in print and otherwise, on Burberry’s comeback from what many branding experts thought was a mortal wound.
-In the 2000s, the brand became inextricably linked with “chav culture”, a stereotype of the British working class that sent sales plummeting.
+In the 2000s, the brand became inextricably linked with “chav culture”, a pejorative stereotype of the British working class that sent sales plummeting.
 Burberry had been a brand for the country aristocrat; inextricably tied with genteel pursuits.
 When Burberry decided to turn things around, they didn’t try to go back to the country house.
-They capitalized on their history to rebrand as a fashion-forward, upscale and glamorous brand that epitomized contemporary Britain.
+They capitalized on their history to rebrand—and tell a new brand story—as a fashion-forward, upscale and glamorous brand that epitomized contemporary Britain.

 Ahrendts said that one of her first jobs was to take back control of Burberry’s intellectual property.
-However, simply removing the check from dog beds wasn’t sufficient; Burberry needed a new story, and like all prime storytellers, they started by understanding their audience.
-Burberry’s customers are now increasingly based overseas, with exploding demand in China.
+However, simply removing the chequer patterned fabric from dog beds wasn’t sufficient; Burberry needed a new story, and like all great storytellers, they started by understanding their audience.
+Burberry’s customers were now increasingly based overseas, with exploding demand in China.
 In order to take back their brand, they simply couldn’t turn back the clock.
 They needed to tell their story how they were moving forward, but in an authentic way that took the best aspects of the existing brand identity with them.

 So, how did Burberry turn things around?

 Bailey cites Apple as the brand that inspires his conception of Burberry.
 Bailey, with Ahrendts’ support, moved Burberry aggressively into the digital space at a time when many design houses saw elaborate websites as liabilities.
 This sparked innovation.
 As the Telegraph reported: